sybrew/the-seo-framework/readme.txt

 We improved touch-screen support.
 We improved tooltip performance, greatly.
 Your CPU core won't spike out to 100% anymore when you're moving your mouse over a tooltip (it's now about 10% at 4.6GHz).
 Nor will the tooltip be created twice when you click.

-We overhauled the title and description JS implementations.
-We can safely assume no one used this API since their inception in September 2019, because they're for-purpose scripts.
+We overhauled the title and description JS implementations, but we maintained backward compatibility via a legacy-binder, even though we assume no one used this API since their inception in September 2019, because they're for-purpose scripts.
 This overhaul allows us to manipulate multiple title and description elements and their counters on a single page while being lightweight on your browser.
-TODO (this update?
-Test it by outputting an array of elements?)
-In the next (major?) update, we'll do the same for the social JS implementation, so we can finally implement the long-overdue post-type-archive settings.
+In a future major update, we'll do the same for the social JS implementation, so we can finally implement the long-overdue post-type-archive settings.
-	* NOTE: Legacy support is done via a first-called introspection approach, which means that the first registered input is expected to be a legacy input.
-This will become unreliable in the next major update where inputs may be registered in any order, and we may have to remove the legacy API by then.
-We urge you to move away from the legacy API before then.
-	* TODO the default states will no longer be propagated when the script is generated--instead, they're generated when the input element is, and put into the input's data field (or, for quick-edit, in their respective list fields).
-	* NOTE: The title and description references still exist (Focus uses them), but they'll be a clone of the internals.

 TODO retest upgrade (and TSFEM suggestion check).
 TODO update _suggest_extension_manager()